bhishanpdl/Deep_Learning_Specialization_Coursera/BUG_fixes_coursera.md

 # Course 1: week4 Deep_Neural_Network_Application_Image_Classification Deep_Neural_Network_Application
 **Code**
 ```
+NOTE: This code works for scipy 1.1 but does not work for scipy 1.3.
 ## START CODE HERE ##
 my_image = "my_image.jpg" # change this to the name of your image file
 my_label_y = [1] # the true class of your image (1 -> cat, 0 -> non-cat)